mdanyalkayani-se/solowriter/readme.md

 I built **SoloWriter** to explore the idea of distraction-free digital publishing.
 The goal was to create a personal writing tool where the focus remains on content, not clutter.

-This project helped me think critically about simplicity in UI, Firebase integration, and content-focused user flows.

 ---

 ## ✨ Key Features